attack-monkey/Lean-Functional-Typescript/README.md

 ## Chaining vs Piping

 In **Lean** there is a preference towards piping functions together rather than chaining methods.
-The reason is because methods generally mean a lot of repetition across different classes that implement the same methods.
+The reason is that methods generally mean a lot of repetition across different classes that implement the same methods.
 It's possible to break methods into stand alone methods and reuse them - but this is generally a messy process.

 In saying that, there are already functional libraries out there that use chaining rather than piping, and even a mix of both chaining and piping.